Your WebFiling Authentication Code

 What if I have forgotten or misplaced the code?

 If you incorporated your company using a formation agent, then they will keep a record of this, unless it's expired.
 You can normally log into your account with the formation agent and the code will be available for you.
-If required, you can request a new code using the following steps:

-- Access the Companies House WebFiling Service, here
+- Access the Companies House WebFiling Service

 - Sign in, or register if you need to.
 This is different from a Government Gateway account you may have, so you may need to set up a new one.